CICA Payout Examples

 What Is The Criminal Injury Compensation Tariff?

-However, if the offender can be identified and has the means to compensate you, it’s possible to pursue a personal injury claim against them.
+However, if the offender can be identified and has the financial means to compensate you, you can pursue a personal injury claim against them.

-Instead of being reliant on the Compensation Scheme 2012 and its tariff, criminal compensation payouts can vary significantly based on the factors of the case.
-The ability of a solicitor to push for a suitable settlement is also vital, so if you want to know more about how a solicitor from our panel could help, all you need to do is call us today.
+As well as being reliant on the Compensation Scheme 2012, criminal compensation payouts can vary significantly based on the factors of the case.
+If you want to know more about how a solicitor from our panel could help, all you need to do is call us today.

 What Else Do CICA Compensation Amounts Include?

-To claim for this, you would need evidence (such as receipts or invoices) that clearly show the cost of the expenses.
-Furthermore, you would also need to prove that the costs were required, and the services were unable to be found for free or at a lower price.
+To claim for this, you would need evidence (such as receipts or invoices) that clearly shows the cost of the expenses.
+Furthermore, you would also need to prove that the costs were required and the services were unable to be found for free or at a lower price.

 Examples Of When You Could Claim A CICA Payout